 Jolie Reymond Ngemi is a dancer, choreographer and musician who lives and works in Switzerland.
-Congolese by nationality, born in Kinshasa on 16 April 1989, she obtained the Diploma (Baccalaureate), 2006-2007 with a literary option.
+Congolese by nationality, born in Kinshasa in 1989, she obtained her Diploma (Baccalaureate) in 2006-2007 with a literary option.
 She obtained other diplomas and certificates in the artistic field and has been working professionally as an artist since 2007.
-NGEMI started dancing at the protestant church in Kinshasa.
+Ngemi started dancing at the protestant church in Kinshasa.
 As a teenager, she practiced urban dance.

 She often works at TicTac art center in Brussels and is a teacher at SNDO.
 She dances with Serge Aime Koulibaly and Ligya Lewis.

 In 202 she created her company AUC and inaugurated her dance festival Bosangani in Kinshasa.
-Bosnagani in Lingala means meeting.
+Bosangani in Lingala means meeting.
 It is a space for gathering, listening, sharing and awakening.